 CALP Technical Advisor

-We are looking for someone to provide technical leadership on a range of critical CVA issues.
-The role of the technical advisor will be to guide strategic thinking and lead engagement on issues, working with a myriad of actors.
-The successful candidate will need a strong understanding of CVA, its place within humanitarian programming, how it links with other financial flows.
-They will be involved in the development of technical guidance, be comfortable speaking at events, and be able to inspire and influence others to improve practice in this important area of work.
+We are looking for someone to provide technical leadership on a range of critical CVA issues, including the link between CVA and social protection.
+We’re looking for someone who can guide strategic thinking and lead engagement on issues, working with a myriad of actors.
+You’ll need a strong understanding of CVA, its place within humanitarian programming, how it links with other financial flows.
+We’re looking for someone who enjoys getting involved in the development of technical guidance, who is happy speaking at events, and who can inspire and influence others to improve practice in this important area of work.
+The post holder will work as part of a globally dispersed team.

-CALP’s Technical Advisors provide technical advise and thought leadership on a range of thematic work, guiding strategic engagement, defining priorities, and coordinating or delivering thematic activities and products (e.g., position papers, guidance, standards, training materials, or evidence).
-This role requires highly collaborative ways of working with a myriad of actors and across teams.
-The advisor engages on both globally and on geographically focused work.
+CALP’s Technical Advisors provides senior technical leadership of thematic work, guiding CALP’s strategic engagement with a myriad of actors – influencing thinking and practice across the humanitarian sector.
+The Advisors have a leadership role in working with the Network to define priorities, coordinate action and collaboratively deliver with them thematic activities and products (e.g., position papers, guidance, standards, training materials, or evidence).
+Providing guidance and influence internally and externally, the role requires highly collaborative ways of working with a diverse array of actors, including donor government, INGOs, national NGOs and networks, UN agencies, Private Sector companies, the Red Cross/ Crescent Movement, think tanks, thought leaders and academia.
+The role has both thematic and geographically focused work.
 Sitting in the Policy, Evidence and Learning Team, the role is part of a largely self-organising sub team with peers.

-- Facilitate processes to identify and mobilise action around evidence and research priorities.
+- Lead, influence and facilitate processes to identify and mobilise action around evidence and research priorities.

-- Promote uptake of evidence and create feedback loops to speed use and adaptation based on new learning.
+- Create feedback loops across the network to accelerate the use and adaptation of guidance based on new learning.

-- Encourage and work with members to distil learning for increased uptake.
+- Lead and support work with members to distil learning for increased uptake.

-- Engage in technical and policy fora, promoting use of evidence, standards and good practices.
+- Represent CALP in technical and policy fora, promoting use of evidence, standards and good practices.

-- Facilitate access to information, and encourage members to use and contribute to CALP platforms.
+- Promote and encourage members to use and contribute to CALP platforms, sharing evidence and learning.

 - Ensure diversity of thought is reflected in CALP’s work – drawing on evidence, learning and ideas from different contexts, organisations and backgrounds.